 Discussed by Ishmael in Moby-Dick, in relation to the creepiness of albinism in spite of the good symbolism of white.
 Moby Dick itself is an albino whale, which Ishmael considers to be part of what makes it so primally terrifying.

 In Harry Potter: Dolores Umbridge.
-Besides her obsessing with Tastes Like Diabetes imagery, she, unlike the main villains, can summon a Patronus like the protagonists.
-Even better, she can do so while wearing an evil Soul Jar on her neck while everyone else can't.
-In other words, an animal shaped avatar of light powered by her utter sadism.
+Besides her obsession with Tastes Like Diabetes imagery, she, unlike the main villains, can summon a Patronus like the protagonists.
+Even better, she can do so while wearing an evil Soul Jar on her neck that everyone else can't.
+In other words, an animal-shaped avatar of light powered by her utter sadism.
 Yeah.

 Crenshinibon, The Crystal Shard from the Drizzt Do'Urden-centric Forgotten Realms stories, is a psychotically evil artifact with the power to do almost anything—as long as it bathes in the light of the sun every once in a while.
-The liches who made it were unusually Genre Savvy, and made the thing work on those principles because they liked the irony.
-Then, just to prove its own Badass credentials, Crenshinibon ate them.
+The liches made the thing work on those principles because they liked the irony.
+Then, just to prove its own badass credentials, Crenshinibon ate them.